Know the best publishing companies of 2023 to stay ahead of the curve as an aspiring author.

 I have a confession to make: I am Canadian.

 I publish primarily in the U.S. store and, if it weren’t for Kobo, I would have very few sales in the Canadian store.
 Why?

 Founded in 2009, Kobo is a Canadian-based company out of Toronto and a subsidiary of the Japanese e-commerce company Rakuten, the world’s 14th largest Internet company.

-Kobo is an open platform, which supports the most popular formats, including EPUB, EPUB3 and PDF, allows readers to buy and read digital content from various sources.
+Kobo is an open platform that supports the most popular formats, including EPUB, EPUB3, and PDF, and allows readers to buy and read digital content from various sources.

 Kobo’s marketing power makes up an estimated 25% of all eBook sales in Canada.
 That’s huge!

 Important things to consider with Kobo: